wazuh/wazuh-documentation/source/gcp/prerequisites/dependencies.rst

 `google-cloud-pubsub <https://pypi.org/project/google-cloud-pubsub//>`_ is the official python library supported by Google to manage Google Cloud Pub/Sub resources.
 It will be used to pull the log messages from the Pub/Sub queue.
 Wazuh supports google-cloud-pubsub up to 1.4.3.

-To install this package, along with its dependencies, execute the following command:
+To install this package along with its dependencies, execute the following command:

 .. code-block:: console